trigaten/Prompt_Survey_Site/README.md

 # Nerfies

-This is the offu=icial repository for the [HackAPrompt](https://trigaten.github.io/hackaprompt.github.io/HackAPrompt.pdf) paper.
+This is the official repository for the [HackAPrompt](https://trigaten.github.io/hackaprompt.github.io/HackAPrompt.pdf) paper.

 If you find HackAPrompt useful for your work please cite:
 ```